 Spiegelgasse 14, 8001 Zurich, Switzerland

-it is not a museum – no visit of the apartment possible!
+it is not a museum – no visit to the apartment is possible!